mattermost/mattermost-developer-documentation/site/content/extend/plugins/webapp/interaction-with-redux.md

 ---
 title: Interactions with Redux
 heading: "Redux Interactions for Web App Plugins"
 description: "Mattermost-redux is a library of shared code between Mattermost JavaScript clients.
-Learn how to use Redux actions with a plugin."
+Learn how to use Redux with a plugin."
 date: 2018-07-10T00:00:00-05:00
 weight: 11
 ---